richrd/suplemon/README.md

 # Todo
+ * [ ] Indicate if file was saved successfully or if it failed
  * [ ] Promt for close or exit confirmation only when file(s) have been modified
  * [ ] Combine line based highlighters and other language related data (include comment syntax etc)
  * [ ] CSS highlighter